pyVarad/leanring-kafka/Kafka commands - CLI.md

 ### Kafka Command - kafka-topics

 The first command on the command line interface is to know how to create a kafka-topic.
 This can be achieved using the kafka utility `kafka-topics`.
 The `kafka-topic` command --help gives an extensive list of parameters that can be used to create a topic in the cluster.
-However the bare minumum configuration required to create a topic in a cluster is
+The least configuration required to create a topic in a cluster is

 ##### Add topics.